Skip to content

 Cocaine drug tests include the following:

-1. Urine Test: The urine test is the most common method to detect cocaine use.
+1. Urine Test: The urine drug test is the standard technique to detect cocaine use.
 Urine tests are used frequently in workplaces, schools, and athletic programs to detect recent drug use.

 2. Blood Test: Blood tests are typically more invasive than urine tests but can detect cocaine use for a shorter period than urine testing.
 Blood tests are used primarily in hospital or clinical settings when immediate detection is necessary.